- Point or Flat

 - To Wrap or Not

-Some pitmasters swear by wrapping their brisket to get it through the stall, to lock in moisture or to stop the smoke intake of the meat, so the flavor isn’t overwhelmingly smokey.
-If you’re concerned about the stall elongating your cooking process too much, then we would say definitely wrap it, but if you have time to work through the stall then it isn’t necessary.
-Just be mindful that the longer your brisket remains on the smoker, the more smokey flavor it will absorb.
+Some pitmasters swear by wrapping their brisket to lock in moisture or to stop the smoke intake of the meat, so the flavor isn’t overwhelmingly smoky.
+If you’re concerned about the stall elongating your cooking process too much, then we would say definitely wrap it, but if you have time to work through the stall, then it isn’t necessary.
+Just be mindful that the longer your brisket remains on the smoker, the more smoky flavor it will absorb.

 - Let It Rest

 After being in the smoker for so long, the juices in your brisket will need time to redistribute evenly amongst the meat, ensuring tender, moist results.
-It’s a good idea to let it rest for an hour at the minimum to ensure you don’t lose precious juices from cutting too soon.
+It’s a good idea to let it rest for an hour at minimum to ensure you don’t lose precious juices from cutting too soon.
 Some pitmasters will even let their brisket rest wrapped in a cooler with the lid closed.
-However, you choose to, keep in mind this step is just as important as the cooking process itself.
+However you choose, keep in mind this step is just as important as the cooking process itself.